bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.15 - 2020/01/04 =
+* Tweak - Display IDs in calendar and form editor dialogs (useful for CSS)
+* Tweak - Do not take into account the form action for calendars automatically displayed on WC product pages
+* Fix - Activities may not be saved / displayed if roles were set in permission tab
+* Dev - Add hook bookacti_public_booking_system_data before sending booking system data to javascript

 = 1.7.14 - 2019/12/20 =
 * Tweak - Add customizable messages in settings: avail. and Selected Events